bpm-diag/smartRPA/README.md

     </summary>
     </br>

-  If you get an error while installing the dependency <code>Pillow</code>:
+  If you get an error during installation:

-  1. If you're on **MacOS 10.14 Mojave**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-435169249), and then, in the same terminal window, try to install the package again
+  1. If you're on **MacOS 10.14 Mojave**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-435169249), and then, in the same terminal window, try to install the packages again

      ```
      sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /
      ```

-  2. If you're on **MacOS 10.15 Catalina**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-543812237), and then, in the same terminal window, try to install the package again
+  2. If you're on **MacOS 10.15 Catalina**, run the following command as suggested [here](https://github.com/python-pillow/Pillow/issues/3438#issuecomment-543812237), and then, in the same terminal window, try to install the packages again

      ```
      export CPATH=`xcrun --show-sdk-path`/usr/include